 Dental cone beam computed tomography (CT) is a special type of x-ray machine used in situations where regular dental or facial x-rays are not sufficient.
 It is not used routinely because the radiation exposure from this scanner is significantly more than regular dental x-rays.
-This type of CT scanner uses a special type of technology to generate three dimensional (3-D) images of dental structures, soft tissues, nerve paths and bone in the craniofacial region in a single scan.
+This type of CT scanner uses a special type of technology to generate three dimensional (3-D) images of dental structures, soft tissues, nerve paths, and bone in the craniofacial region in a single scan.
 Images obtained with cone beam CT allow for more precise treatment planning.

-You should wear comfortable, loose-fitting clothing to your exam.
+You should wear comfortable, loose-fitting clothing for your exam.
 You may be given a gown to wear during the procedure.

-Metal objects, including jewelry, eyeglasses, dentures and hairpins, may affect the CT images and should be left at home or removed prior to your exam.
+Metal objects, including jewelry, eyeglasses, dentures, and hairpins, may affect the CT images and should be left at home or removed before your exam.
 You may also be asked to remove hearing aids and removable dental work.
 Women will be asked to remove bras containing metal underwire.
 You may be asked to remove any piercings, if possible.
 With cone beam CT, an x-ray beam in the shape of a cone is moved around the patient to produce a large number of images, also called views.
 CT scans and cone beam CT both produce high-quality images.

 Dental cone beam CT was developed as a means of producing similar types of images but with a much smaller and less expensive machine that could be placed in an outpatient office.

-Cone beam CT provides detailed images of the bone and is performed to evaluate diseases of the jaw, dentition, bony structures of the face, nasal cavity and sinuses.
-It does not provide the full diagnostic information available with conventional CT, particularly in evaluation of soft tissue structures such as muscles, lymph nodes, glands and nerves.
+Cone beam CT provides detailed images of the bone and is performed to evaluate diseases of the jaw, dentition, bony structures of the face, nasal cavity, and sinuses.
+It does not provide the full diagnostic information available with conventional CT, particularly in the evaluation of soft tissue structures such as muscles, lymph nodes, glands, and nerves.
 However, cone beam CT has the advantage of lower radiation exposure compared to conventional CT.

 Dental cone beam CT is commonly used for treatment planning of orthodontic issues.
 It is also useful for more complex cases that involve:

-Please feel free to speak to either Dr. Plieva, Dr. Pliev, or any one of our K&K Dental Studio team members here in Ottawa if you have any question regarding Cone Beam CT.
+Please feel free to speak to either Dr. Plieva, Dr. Pliev, or anyone of our K&K Dental Studio team members here in Ottawa if you have any question regarding Cone Beam CT.